Heat (1995 film): Factual basis

-McCauley's crew was unaware that Adamson and eight other detectives had blocked off all potential exits; the getaway car turned down an alley, and the robbers saw the blockade and realized that they were trapped.
+McCauley's crew was unaware that Adamson and eight other detectives had blocked off all potential exits.
+When the getaway car turned down an alley, the robbers saw the blockade and realized they were trapped.
 All four exited the vehicle and began firing.
 Russell Bredon (or Breaden) and Michael Parille were slain in an alley while Miklos Polesti (on whom Chris Shiherlis is loosely based) shot his way out and escaped.
 McCauley was shot to death on the lawn of a nearby home.
 He was 50 years old and the prime suspect in several burglaries.
 Polesti was caught days later and sent to prison.
 Polesti was still alive in 2011.

-Adamson went on to a successful career as a television and film producer, and he died in 2008 at age 71.
+Adamson went on to a successful career as a television and film producer.
+He died in 2008 at age 71.
 Mann's 2009 film Public Enemies is dedicated to Adamson's memory.

-The character of Nate played by Jon Voight is based on criminal-turned-author Edward Bunker, who served as a consultant to Mann on the film.
+The character of Nate, played by Jon Voight, is based on criminal-turned-author Edward Bunker, who served as a consultant to Mann on the film.